N-Bz/bybop/README.md

 The `Bybop_Device` module provides the main interface with the device.
 The `Device` class is device-agnostic and can be used to send/receive generic data.
 The `BebopDrone` and `JumpingSumo` classes inherit from the `Device` class and add some helpers.

+Note: In all further references, commands are spelled in `'project.class.command'` format.
+For newer commands in features (e.g. the `drone_manager` feature of the SkyController 2) instead of projects, the class argument should be empty (i.e. `'feature..command'` for single args, or `fn(feature, '', command)` for multiple args).

 ### Reading the state of the device

 Every command received is put in a three-level state dictionnary within the `Device` object.
 To read a specific received command, you can use the following function: